Hall County African American Achievers

 John William Morrow Jr. took a seat on the Gainesville Board of Education in 1957.
 In 1979, he became the first African American to serve on the Gainesville City Council, and 1985, became the first African American to serve as Gainesville mayor.
 John Morrow’s contributions reverberate today throughout Gainesville and Hall County because of his love, leadership and compassion for all.

-In August of 1946, show time came to Gainesville in the African American Community thanks to D.S.
+In August of 1946, show time came to the Gainesville African American Community thanks to D.S.
 Lowe and the opening of the Roxy Theatre.
-Doc Lowe was a businessman, one of the coaches of the Fair Street High School Tigers, and served at the president of the Men’s Progressive Club.
+Doc Lowe was a businessman, coach of the Fair Street High School Tigers, and president of the Men’s Progressive Club.
 Doc Lowe was instrumental in the success of the Gainesville African American community, and his opened mindedness and progress can still be felt in the community today.

 Faye Bush has become one of the most dedicated and committed women activists in the state of Georgia, and possibly the nation.
 One of the founders of The Newtown Florist Club, whose focus is to improve conditions in the Newtown area, Faye became involved in improving neighborhoods through the state.
-A fighter of environmental justice, her group educated Gainesville on the tragedies of environmental pollution.
+As fighters for environmental justice, her group educated Gainesville on the tragedies of environmental pollution.
 Faye is a community activist that fights for what is right.
 She has been a guest lecturer across the country and a guest on many media platforms.

-Mrs. Laura Mae Whelchel taught school for more than forty years in the classroom.
-A graduate of Savannah State College, she followed in her idol’s footsteps, Mrs. Beulah Rucker Oliver.
+Mrs. Laura Mae Whelchel taught school for more than forty years.
+As graduate of Savannah State College, she followed in her idol’s, Mrs. Beulah Rucker Oliver, footsteps.
 Her “Be The Best” no nonsense approach to teaching was many years ahead of its time.
 She retired from Gainesville Middle School after spreading her love of teaching in many areas.
 She was a founding board member of The Beulah Rucker Museum.

 The Professor, as Mr. Ulysses Byas was called, was a larger than life figure in Gainesville.
-A pioneering educator, he shattered the color barrier in the deep south.
-He served as the principal of Fair Street and Butler High Schools, served at the first black superintendent in the south, the school system in Tuskegee Alabama in 1970, and in 1977, was called to Long Island New York to rescue the school system there.
-In his honor, an elementary school was named for him.
+As pioneering educator, he shattered the color barrier in the deep south.
+He was the principal of Fair Street and Butler High Schools.
+In 1970, he became the first black superintendent in the south (Tuskegee Alabama).
+In 1977, he was recruited to Long Island New York to rescue the school system.
+An elementary school was named in his honor.

-The history of Mr. Grady Young may not be seen or heard, but it is definitely felt throughout Gainesville and Hall County.
-A master carpenter, Deacon Young, an ordained deacon, was instrumental in the progress of the Cross Plain Baptist Church, served as president of Northwestern Baptist Association of Georgia, and served 26 years in the congress of Christian Education.
-The Grady Young Foundation exists today in his honor to provide spiritual and financial support to the community that he loved.
+The history of Mr. Grady Young may not be seen or heard, but it is definitely felt throughout Gainesville-Hall County.
+Deacon Young, a master carpenter, was instrumental in the progress of the Cross Plain Baptist Church.
+He served as president of Northwestern Baptist Association of Georgia and 26 years in The Congress of Christian Education.
+The Grady Young Foundation exists in his honor to provide spiritual and financial support to the community that he loved.

-What Noxubee County Mississippi lost in the early 60’s was a definite gain for Gainesville and Hall County.
-Mr. Nathaniel Shell migrated from Noxubee after graduating from Rusk College and blazed a path in Gainesville that has impacted so many young men and women.
-His first job was a young teacher at E.E.
+What Noxubee County Mississippi lost in the early 60’s was a definite gain for Gainesville-Hall County.
+Mr. Nathaniel Shell migrated from Noxubee after graduating from Rusk College and blazed a path in Gainesville that has impacted many young men and women.
+His first job was as a young teacher at E.E.
 Butler High School.
-He started a youth organization called The Gents Club, and has redirected the lives of hundreds of young men and women to become successful and responsible adults.
+He started a youth organization called The Gents Club, and he has redirected the lives of hundreds of young men and women to become successful and responsible adults.

 In the 1920’s, when the city of Gainesville was in dire financial need, George Stephens, an African American businessman, loaned the city of Gainesville $10,000.00 dollars to help in their financial crisis.
-Mr. Stephens was a successful tailor and owner of a dry cleaner.
-He served the community with dignity and honor, and was a prominent leader in where he was the voice of reason.
+Mr. Stephens was a successful tailor and dry cleaner owner.
+He served the community with dignity and honor, and he was a prominent leader with a voice of reason.

 On October 1, 1963, Gene Earls and Royce Stephens became the first African American police officers in Gainesville Georgia.
-Upon completion of the required course work to become officers, Chief Hoyt Henry, chief at the time, stated that “these officers posted two of the highest grades in their group on the civil service test.”
-Prior to becoming police officer, Mr. Earls was an NCO in the U.S. Air Force and Mr. Stephens attended Savannah State College.
+Upon completion of the required course work to become officers, Chief Hoyt Henry stated that “these officers posted two of the highest grades in their group on the civil service test.”
+Prior to becoming police officer, Mr. Earls was a NCO in the U.S. Air Force, and in 1960, Mr. Stephens graduated from Savannah State College.

-Myrtle Figueras has served as one of Gainesville’s most committed and prominent community leaders ever.
+Myrtle Figueras has served as one of Gainesville’s most committed and prominent community leaders.
 She taught French at E.E.
 Butler High School, Gainesville High School and Brenau University.
-After retiring from the school system in 1995, she was hit by the political bug, becoming a member of the Gainesville City Council in 1996.
-She became the first African-American female may of Gainesville in 2001, and again in 2008.
+After retiring from the school system in 1995, she was hit by the political bug, and in 1996, she become a member of the Gainesville City Council.
+In 2001, she became the first African-American female mayor of Gainesville, and in 2008, she held the office again.

-He was known as Yank.
-Yank made it his life’s passion to always be involved in the community of Gainesville.
-He built a reputation of being a bridge builder across the board of communications.
+Maynard Brown Sr. was known as Yank.
+He made it his life’s passion to always be involved in the community of Gainesville.
+He built a reputation of being a bridge builder of communication.
 He was the first African American businessman to be granted a license to sell spirits.
-He was on the board of the Northeast Georgia Medical Center, and the city of Gainesville planning commission.
+Mr. Brown was on the board of the Northeast Georgia Medical Center and the City of Gainesville Planning Commission.
 He was a member of the Men’s Progressive Club and the Century Club at Gainesville College.
 Yank Brown provided unconditional service to the Gainesville community and was an inspiration for others to follow.

 In 1932, Pete and Doc Harrison became the operators of Pete’s Taxi.
 During that time, their business was unique and one of the earliest cab businesses in Gainesville.
 They excelled in their business vision by owning and operating recreational areas for African Americans in Gainesville.
 The Doc Harris Lake was visited by hundreds of visitors from surrounding areas.
 Doc Harrison Lake was the forerunner to Lake Lanier.

-Mrs. Clara Bell McCrary will always be “The Librarian” in Gainesville Georgia.
-Until a few years, the Clara B. McCrary Library stood at the corner of Fair and Hunter Street.
-The Fair Street Neighborhood stands there now.
-After a tornado damaged the Summer Hill School, Mrs. McCrary poured her blood sweat and tears in a library where students could go and read.
+Mrs. Clara Bell McCrary was known as “The Librarian” in Gainesville Georgia.
+The Clara B. McCrary Library stood at the corner of Fair and Hunter Street (now the location of The Fair Street Neighborhood Center).
+After a tornado damaged the Summer Hill School, Mrs. McCrary poured her blood sweat and tears into a library where students could go and read.
 She promoted “reading is fun” and provided children with reading certificates.
 Her legacy and gift to Gainesville was her love of teaching and reading.